MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows/windows-vm-deployment-faqs.md

 ## Where can I deploy Azure VMs?

-You can deploy Azure virtual machines in any of the supported regions listed in [Choose the Right Azure Region for You](https://azure.microsoft.com/explore/global-infrastructure/geographies/#geographies).
+You can deploy Azure VMs in any of the supported regions listed in [Choose the Right Azure Region for You](https://azure.microsoft.com/explore/global-infrastructure/geographies/#geographies).
 If a region isn't listed, it may be present for redundancy requirements.
 For example, South West Africa is available as redundancy for South Africa North as a replication point.

-## Additional Information
+## Additional information

 If you encounter issues when you start a stopped Windows VM or resize an existing Windows VM in Azure, see [Troubleshoot Resource Manager deployment issues with restarting or resizing an existing Windows Virtual Machine in Azure](restart-resize-error-troubleshooting.md).